 When is Black Pine open?

-Staff-guided Feeding Tours are offered weekends only from May through October beginning at 3 p.m.
-Feeding tours are open to all ages and are chaperoned by our staff at all times.
-They are not recommended, however, for infants or toddlers due to time of day, length of tour, and sometimes graphic carcass feedings.
+Staff-guided Feeding Tours are open to all ages and are chaperoned by our staff at all times.
+These "end of day" tours are not recommended, however, for infants or toddlers due to time of day, length of tour, and sometimes graphic carcass feedings.
 If young children participate and become disruptive they and their supervising adults may be asked to leave the tour.
+Feeding Tours include much of the same up-close introductions as "regular" Staff-Guided Tours, plus the chance to witness many of the large carnivores as they are delivered their meals by senior animal keepers.
 To check options by date by click here.